sbarex/SourceCodeSyntaxHighlight/README.md

 ![ System preferences/Extensions](extensions.png)

-For now this extension don't provide a thumbnail service for the icon.
+For now this extension don't provide a thumbnail service for the Finder icon.
 I don't think a preview of the contents in the icon is a necessary feature for the source files.
 I rather think it would be more useful to have a distinctive file type icon.